 See the related link below for a circular route which starts at the Sanctuary at La Plana; this path is not recommended for children and those unaccustomed to rough path walking since it becomes very narrow and steep with chains placed to assist in the descent.

 The cave can also be reached from the Dénia side by driving across the plateau to the very end of the Les Rotes road where there is limited parking.
-A path leads along the coast to the cave which a few steep sections and a couple of steep drop-offs which might prove difficult for nervous visitors although there are chains attached to the rock to provide some sense of security.
+A path leads along the coast to the cave with a few steep sections and a couple of steep drop-offs which might prove difficult for nervous visitors although there are chains attached to the rock to provide some sense of security.

 Visiting the cave